Code-Institute-Submissions/Milestone-Project-55/README.md

-# Project "Healthy Live"
+# Project "Healthy Life"

 ![Devices picture](assets/images/all-devices.png)

+This page has been created for the needs of my first milestone project as a Full Stack software developer student of the Code Institute.

 This is a website that aims to promote healthy eating style.

 ## UX

-This website is addressed to people of all ages who want to change their eating habits to a healthier one.
-The right nutrition plan for an individual prepared especially for you.
-Appropriate calorie demand created to a specific person.
+This website is addressed to people of all ages who want to change their eating habits for a healthier one.
+The right nutrition plan for an individual, prepared especially for you.
+An appropriate calorie requirement plan created for a specific person.

 ### Potential User

 #### As a potential client:

 - I want to be able to view the site on any device like: mobile/tablet/desktop.
 - I want to have the ability to register to the site.
-- I want to be able to get in contact with the support through the website.
+- I want to be able to access Support through the website.
-- I want to have the ability to see connection to social media accounts associated with the website like: Facebook, Instagram etc.
+- I want to have the ability to connect social media accounts associated with the website like: Facebook, Instagram etc.
 - I want to have the ability to see price plans.

 ## Features

-1. Navigation bar - This allows users to easy access to all section in page.
+1. Navigation bar - This allows users to easliy access all section on this page.
-- About - This is section telling about this what is our mission.
+- About - This section describes our mission.
-- Nutrition - This is a section with the definition of nutrition.
+- Nutrition - This section clarifies the definition of nutrition.
-- Menu - This is section showing Sampel of menu.
+- Menu - This section shows a Sample menu.
-- Price plans - This is section showing price plans.
+- Price plans - This section shows the price plans.
-- Gallery - This is section showing pictures of food.
+- Gallery - This section shows sample pictures of food.
-- Contact - This is section where takr you to address.
+- Contact - This section contains contact details.
-- Sign in - This button take`s you to form were you can sign in.
+- Sign in - This button takes you to the form where you can sign in.
-2. Footer - This allows users to easy access to social media.
+2. Footer - This allows users to easily access social media.
-- Social media: Facebook, Twitter, Instagram and Linkedin.
+- Social media: Facebook, Twitter, Instagram and LinkedIn.
 - Contact: Address, Phone and Email.

 ## Technologies Used